Ellipse Animation: 2007–2021

+History

-In June 2022 Ellipse Animation returned as a whole brand when Média-Participations announced that they were bringing their French animation production labels (which were Dargaud Media, French/Belgian audiovisuel production company Dupuis Edition & Audiovisuel and Ellipsanime Productions (including Roubaix-based joint venture animation studio MadLab Animations)) along with their Paris and Angoulême-based in-house animation production studio Ellipse Studio under one umbrella group named Ellipse Animation during the annual Annecy International Animation Film Festival with Média-Participations's animation production labels became part of the new production company alongside Paris and Angoulême-based in-house animation production studio Ellipse Studio became Ellipse Animation's new animation studio division.
+Ellipse Animation was formed in June 2022, when Média-Participations announced that they were bringing their French animation production labels (which were Dargaud Media, French/Belgian audiovisuel production company Dupuis Edition & Audiovisuel and Ellipsanime Productions (including Roubaix-based joint venture animation studio MadLab Animations)) along with their Paris and Angoulême-based in-house animation production studio Ellipse Studio under one umbrella group named Ellipse Animation during the annual Annecy International Animation Film Festival with Média-Participations's animation production labels became part of the new production company alongside Paris and Angoulême-based in-house animation production studio Ellipse Studio became Ellipse Animation's new animation studio division.

+In January 2023, Ellipse Animation had increased its development by appointing Arnaud Réguillet to expand its production facility and strengthen its Angoulême-based animation production studio Ellipe Studio Angoulême & became its newly-created post of Director at Ellipse Animation's Angoulême-based animation production studio Ellipse Studio Angoulême as the Angoulême-based animation studio Ellipse Studio Angoulême have been relocated to a brand-new, significantly larger office space in Angoulême to boost its production capacity one month later in February of that month & trebled the number of workstations from around 50 to 160 while they would handle animation services for Ellipse Animation's future programming starting with Belfort & Lupin.

-In January 2024, Ellipse Animation announced that they have acquired a majority stake in Milan-based Italian production company Studio Campedelli, expanding Ellipse Animation's production activities for the first time and their first expansion into the Italian animation production services with Studio Campedelli being placed under Ellipse Animation as their own subsidiary with Studio Campedelli CEOs Anne-Sophie Vanhollebeke and Valeria Brambilla continued leading the Italian animation studio under Ellipse Animation giving them an Italian animation production company outside of France.
+In January 2024 two years following the launch of the group, Ellipse Animation announced that they have acquired a majority stake in Milan-based Italian production company Studio Campedelli, expanding Ellipse Animation's production activities for the first time and their first expansion into the Italian animation production services with Studio Campedelli being placed under Ellipse Animation as their own subsidiary with Studio Campedelli CEOs Anne-Sophie Vanhollebeke and Valeria Brambilla continued leading the Italian animation studio under Ellipse Animation giving them an Italian animation production company outside of France.
 A week later in that same month following Ellipse Animation's acquisition of Studio Campedelli, Ellipse Animation announced that they have expanded their operations into webtoons by launching a production division dedicated to animated series based on digital comics and will sit under Ellipse Animation's own animation production studio Ellipse Studio Angoulême.